 Physical conduct.
 Unwelcome touching, sexual/physical assault, impeding, restraining, or blocking movements; or unwanted sexual advances.

 Verbal conduct.
-Making or using derogatory comments, epithets, slurs or humor; or intentionally using incorrect pronouns or an incorrect name when a person has clearly stated their preferred name and pronouns; or verbal abuse of a sexual nature, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations; or objectively offensive comments of a sexual nature, including persistent or pervasive sexually explicit statements, questions, jokes, or anecdotes.
+Making or using derogatory comments, epithets, cat calling, slurs or humor; or intentionally using incorrect pronouns or an incorrect name when a person has clearly stated their preferred name and pronouns; or verbal abuse of a sexual nature, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, suggestive or obscene letters, notes or invitations; or objectively offensive comments of a sexual nature, including persistent or pervasive sexually explicit statements, questions, jokes, or anecdotes.

 Visual conduct.
 Leering, making sexual gestures, displaying of suggestive or demeaning objects or pictures, cartoon or posters in a public space or forum; or severe, persistent, or pervasive visual displays of suggestive, erotic, or degrading images.
 This example should not be understood to constrain academic freedom in teaching, research, or creative activity, or to limit intellectual and/or expressive rights; or letters, notes or electronic communications containing comments, words, or images described above.